 Total newbie?
 Here is the insider’s guide just for you.

 Celiac experts recommend that you consult with a registered dietitian to assess your nutritional health, identify any deficiencies and create a plan for full health.
-We have a list of local dietitians recommended by community members with celiac disease.
+If you’re in Northern California, see our list of local dietitians recommended by community members with celiac disease.

 Celiac disease is genetic.
 Learn why it is important to have family members tested in this article by Amy Burkhart, MD, RD.